 Revived in 1951 for the Festival of Britain, the plays have since been staged every five years on Cathedral Green in the heart of this 2,000-year-old walled city.
-Next taking place from 27th June – 14th July 2018, they represent a rare chance to witness the entire unfolding of the greatest story ever told.
+Next taking place in July 2023, they represent a rare chance to witness the entire unfolding of the greatest story ever told.

 Perhaps the best known of the Chester plays is the story of Noah and the Great Flood, traditionally acted by the Drawers of the Dee, otherwise known as the watercarriers.
 A little on the sexist side perhaps for modern taste, it tells the story of Noah and his sons busy loading the ark whilst his wife is otherwise occupied gossiping to the neighbours.
 Despite Noah urging her to hurry up she continues to gossip on.
 Eventually the sons end up carrying her, still gossiping, into the ark and God signals to all with a Rainbow that mankind has suffered enough for its sinful deeds.